 Along the way, I wrote and published short stories, winning several contests.
 I also wrote a monthly humour column for a local publication for three years.
 In 2003, I placed second in the 7th Annual Erma Bombeck Writing Competition out of 1,100 entries from 48 states and 21 countries.
 I was the only non-American to place in this contest to that point.

-From October 2012 to May 2013, I was a regular contributor to an online magazine about the Canadian mining supply industry.
-My articles appeared in CIM Magazine and Canadian Mining Magazine.
+I was a regular contributor to an online magazine about the Canadian mining supply industry.
+Most recently, my articles have appeared in Canadian Mining Journal, CIM Magazine and Canadian Mining Magazine.